jessegranger/shepherd/README.md

 `up` ensures that a daemon has been spawned to manage the current `.shep` directory.

+	--verbose - Launch the daemon with verbose logging.

-If `config` exists, each line will be read in as if it had been given as a command to `shep`, eg:
+If `.shep/config` exists, each line will be read in as if it had been given as a command to `shep`, eg:

 	log --file "%/log"
 	add echo --cd test/echo --exec "node echo_server.js" --count 4 --port 9001
 	nginx --disable
 	start

-When the daemon starts, it will create `socket` and `pid`, and possibly others.
+When the daemon starts, it will create `.shep/socket` and `.shep/pid`, and possibly others.

-Where indicated below, many commands cause the currently running configuration to be written to the `config` file.
-This does not apply to commands read from the `config` file.
+Where indicated below, many commands cause the currently running configuration to be written to the `config` file (overwriting that file).

 `> shep down`
 ---------